 The Fund will seek to invest in securities identified by the Investment Manager as generating a positive environmental and/or social impact.
 The Investment Manager fully integrates sustainability, financial and economic analysis into its investment process as described in further detail below.
-The Fund will invest in cash and cash equivalents in circumstances when suitable securities generating a positive environmental and/or social impact are not available.

 In selecting all investments detailed in the Investment Policy above, the Investment Manager uses its own proprietary SPECTRUM analysis, which provides a framework for considering ESG factors.

 The SPECTRUM analysis considers the following factors:

-- Sustainable -The investment must be aligned with the Funds purpose to support the UN Sustainable Development Goals and the Paris Agreement; - Positive externalities There must be positive environmental and/or social externalities associated with the issuance such as carbon abatement, clean water, employment for women in developing countries or vaccinations in developing countries; - Ethics & issuer conduct Issuers must have appropriate governance, policies and operational conduct; - Credit Issuers must have a strong financial structure; - Transparent Issuers must have clear and transparent reporting and disclosure; - Responsible issuer Issuers must have strong integrity and environmental and social standards, as well as a clear commitment to a sustainable model; - Use of proceeds There must be the ability to determine that the consideration paid by the Fund to the Issuers in exchange for the Funds' investments will be allocated by the Issuers to funded activities which will generate measurable positive externalities; and - Material & measurable Issuers must have reporting on material and measurable environmental and social impact.
+- Sustainable -The investment must be aligned with the Funds purpose to support the UN Sustainable Development Goals and the Paris Agreement; - Positive externalities There must be positive environmental and/or social externalities associated with the issuance such as carbon abatement, clean water, employment for women in developing countries or vaccinations in developing countries; - Ethics & issuer conduct Issuers must have appropriate governance, policies and operational conduct; - Credit Issuers must have a strong financial structure; - Transparent Issuers must have clear and transparent reporting and disclosure; - Responsible issuer Issuers must have strong integrity and environmental and social standards, as well as a clear commitment to a sustainable model; - Use of proceeds -There must be the ability to determine that the consideration paid by the Fund to the Issuers in exchange for the Funds' investments will be allocated by the Issuers to funded activities which will generate measurable positive externalities; and - Material & measurable Issuers must have reporting on material and measurable environmental and social impact.